danielhatton/eights/README.md

-* a class "`create_eights_drawing_sheet`", whose purpose is to provide the method "`create_it`", which adds, to an existing FreeCAD document, a `Drawing::FeaturePage` object ("the sheet") whose formatting is intended to be consistent with the BS 8888:2011 standard for a drawing sheet, and populates the title block of the sheet, again in a way intended to be consistent with BS 8888:2011;
+* a class "`create_eights_drawing_sheet`", whose purpose is to provide the method "`create_it`", which adds, to an existing FreeCAD document, a `TechDraw::DrawPage` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeaturePage` (if the FreeCAD version under which the module is being run is earlier than 0.19) object ("the sheet") whose formatting is intended to be consistent with the BS 8888:2011 standard for a drawing sheet, and populates the title block of the sheet, again in a way intended to be consistent with BS 8888:2011;
-* a class "`add_first_angle_projection_symbol`", whose purpose is to provide the method "`put_it_in`", which adds the standard BS 8888:2011 symbol, indicating that a set of drawings are in first angle projection ("the symbol"), to an existing `Drawing::FeaturePage` object ("the sheet").
+* a class "`add_first_angle_projection_symbol`", whose purpose is to provide the method "`put_it_in`", which adds the standard BS 8888:2011 symbol, indicating that a set of drawings are in first angle projection ("the symbol"), to an existing `TechDraw::DrawPage` or `Drawing::FeaturePage` object ("the sheet").
 The method `put_it_in` also creates a new FreeCAD Document ("the dummy document"), containing various objects that are created as intermediate steps on the way to adding the symbol to the sheet, but which do not need to exist in the same document as the sheet.
-The method `put_it_in` also modifies the parent document of the sheet, by adding to it two `Drawing::FeatureViewPart` objects, which are intermediate steps on the way to adding the symbol to the sheet, and which have to exist _in the same document as the sheet_ in order to add the symbol to the sheet; and
+The method `put_it_in` also modifies the parent document of the sheet, by adding to it two `TechDraw::DrawViewPart` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeatureViewPart` (if the FreeCAD version under which the module is being run is earlier than 0.19) objects, which are intermediate steps on the way to adding the symbol to the sheet, and which have to exist _in the same document as the sheet_ in order to add the symbol to the sheet; and
-* a class "`first_angle_projection`", whose purpose is to provide the method "`fap`", which takes any object ("the shape") which can be assigned to the "`Shape`" property of a `Part::Feature` object, and adds a set of axonometric drawings ("the views") of the shape in first angle projection to an existing `Drawing::FeaturePage` object ("the sheet"), following the conventions in BS 8888:2011.
+* a class "`first_angle_projection`", whose purpose is to provide the method "`fap`", which takes any object ("the shape") which can be assigned to the "`Shape`" property of a `Part::Feature` object, and adds a set of axonometric drawings ("the views") of the shape in first angle projection to an existing `TechDraw::DrawPage` or `Drawing::FeaturePage` object ("the sheet"), following the conventions in BS 8888:2011.
 The method `fap` also creates a new FreeCAD Document ("the dummy document"), containing various objects that are created as intermediate steps on the way to adding the views to the sheet, but which do not need to exist in the same document as the sheet.
-The method `fap` also modifies the parent document of the sheet, by adding to it six `Drawing::FeatureViewPart` objects, which are intermediate steps on the way to adding the views to the sheet, and which have to exist _in the same document as the sheet_ in order to add the views to the sheet.
+The method `fap` also modifies the parent document of the sheet, by adding to it six `TechDraw::DrawViewPart` (if the FreeCAD version under which the module is being run is 0.19 or later) or `Drawing::FeatureViewPart` (if the FreeCAD version under which the module is being run is earlier than 0.19) objects, which are intermediate steps on the way to adding the views to the sheet, and which have to exist _in the same document as the sheet_ in order to add the views to the sheet.

 # Invocation